Erwin Stover Programs

 The Erwin Stover House is open for tours from 12-4 every weekend from May through October.
 Visitors will have a chance to learn about the house and grounds, its furnishings and the people who lived and worked on the land.
 In addition to its regular open hours the house is home to a variety of additional community events, some annual and others regularly scheduled throughout the season, each designed to share aspects of daily life throughout the region in history.

 Throughout the year, historians will offer hands-on demonstrations on how people lived, worked and played throughout history.
 Topics will vary from textiles to gardening, food preservation and preparation to outdoor pastimes.

 The Tinicum players are a volunteer acting troop that was formed in 2021 to develop immersive theatrical experiences for visitors to the Erwin Stover House.
 Using historical documents as a resource, they recreate the life and traditions of the people who lived in Tinicum Township.
-Watch for our Tinicum Players programs the second Thursday evening of the month June through September.
+In addition to staging the annual play, “The Assassination of Arthur Erwin” on the anniversary of his death on June 9th the Players’ host a monthly evening Decades Club where visitors can immerse themselves in the games and music of the past.
+Watch for the announcement of our 2023 Tinicum Players programs at the beginning of the year.

 The St. Nicholas Day annual event is held on the first Saturday in December.
 Visitors have a chance to immerse themselves in the traditional Victorian era holiday of Bucks County's early German Settlers.
 For the Stover Family the Holiday began early in December on St. Nicholas Day.
 How was the house decorated?
 What did people wear?
 What was their favorite tasty treat?
 Learn the history of the gingerbread cookie and see how they were made.
 Listen to traditional stories of St. Nicholas.
 Make an old world paper flower ornament.
 Or join the Stovers in a round of Christmas Carols.